redrabbyte/spendapp/README.md

 `db:push --force` skips drizzle's data-loss confirmation and can drop and recreate a table for some column-type changes — **back up first** (`mysqldump spendapp > backup.sql`).

-There is no server-side recovery script any more.
-It used to rebuild lost expenses from the activity log, which held a full snapshot of every write;
-those snapshots are gone, because storing them meant storing the plaintext this design exists to keep off the server.
-A member's device holds a complete decrypted mirror, so restoring from a backup and letting clients re-sync is what recovery looks like now.

 ## Production